ReDASers/PhishBench/README.md

 ## Make a config file

-First create a config file by running the `make-phishbench-config` command.
+The basic experiment is controlled by a configuration file.
+To create a starter config file, run the `make-phishbench-config` command.

 ```
 usage: make-phishbench-config [-h] [-v] [-f CONFIG_FILE]